 Life's Lessons:Senior Saints Are Our Future

-Every Tuesday I take a trip out to our senior citizens' nursing home to fellowship and teach our weekly Bible study.
+Every Tuesday, I take a trip to our senior citizens nursing homes to fellowship and teach our weekly Bible study.
 I am amazed at the number of men and women that have lived their lives serving God in the nursing home.
 There are more women at this nursing home than men.
-I thank God for these men and women as they allow me to be apart of their lives and the wisdom they are imparting to me.
+I thank God for these men and women as they allow me to be a part of their lives and the wisdom they impart to me.
 Many of the seniors have sharp minds, although their bodies are not functioning as it once was.
 So to the utmost, I show them respect and remember my training.

 In my interaction with them, I found myself in the presence of quite a few centenarians.
 Being among them, I felt like a small child just learning about life.
-I thought to myself, “I may have a little educational knowledge, but they have a wealth of knowledge, wisdom and experience.
+I thought, “I may have a little educational knowledge, but they have a wealth of knowledge, wisdom, and experience.
 So take note of their wisdom and learn.”
-They have seen the world change from simplicity to complicated, such as the first telephone invention to cellular phone, computer, and the Internet.
+They have seen the world change from simplicity to complicated, such as the first telephone invention to the cellular phones, computers, and the Internet.

 Sometimes the senior saints share with me their life stories.
-They share their love ones memories that have gone on before them.
-I am amazed at the number of women that are still with us today who are centenarians; they have longevity of life.
+They share their loved ones' memories that have gone on before them.
+I am amazed at the number of women still with us today who are centenarians; they have longevity.
 Many of them had been married for sixty years or more.
 They had no sad stories to tell; they had only good memories of their spouses.
 I loved watching their eyes light up when they shared memories of their spouses.
 When I asked one lady the secret to having a successful long marriage, she said, “Don’t give up on it.
 Forgive one another, and learn to laugh with each other.
-Remember, we all have struggles and make mistakes, nobody is perfect.”
+Remember, we all have struggles and make mistakes; nobody is perfect.”

-Many of them were and are farmers wives, teachers, store clerks, factor workers, domestic laborers, housewives and pastor's wives.
-The men in the nursing home were famers, construction workers, plumbers, pastors, road evangelists, veterans, bankers, teachers, opera singers and musicians, what a wealth of experiences and talents.
+Many of them were and are farmers' wives, teachers, store clerks, factory workers, domestic laborers, housewives, and pastors' wives.
+The men in the nursing home were farmers, construction workers, plumbers, pastors, road evangelists, veterans, bankers, teachers, opera singers, and musicians, what a wealth of experiences and talents.

 What a joy they are to us!
 Because I love hearing their take on life, I often asked them, " What is the secret to their long life?"
 No matter which one I ask the question, they usually tell me it is the good Lord's business.
 Or another might tell me they don't know why God allowed them to stay so long on the earth, but they are grateful, and they have had a good life.